aayzhao/COMP211-Labs/README.md

 ### binops.h
 Contains declarations for binary operation functions, such as printing the binary representation of a given int.
-Also has itob functions for converting ints into their binary representation as a char*.
+Also has itob functions for converting ints into their binary representation as a char buffer.

 ## Signing
 As of 9/14/2023, all commits will be signed with a verified SSH key.
 Github